 In 1947 the Farm was commissioned to produce silk for an altar frontal for St Botolph's, which now hangs in Queen Anne's bedroom in the House for visitors to see.
 The Silk Farm later produced silk for the late Princess Diana's wedding dress but by that time, the Farm had been sold and moved to Dorset.

 The below images document Queen Mary's visit to Lullingstone to visit the Silk Farm in 1936 (left) and then Princess Elizabeth and the Duke of Edinburgh inspecting Lullingstone's silk reels at the Ideal Home exhibition in 1948 (right).

 There are video archives available on-line documenting different aspects of the Silk Farm's work.
 Watch here for Lady Zoe feeding the silkworms, and here for the traditional silkworm blessing ceremony at the beginning of the season, taking place in St Botolph's Church at Lullingstone.
 In 1937 Lady Zoe was also interviewed by Time magazine: read here.
 Lady Zoe is author of So Spins the Silkworm (1949).
 In 1953 a rather unusual party, involving llamas, was put on to celebrate the silkfarm's successes - watch here.
 Interviews with Guy Hart Dyke about the Silk Farm were broadcast on the day of the Royal Wedding in April 2011 on the BBC's The One Show as well as the day before in 'When Royals Wed', on BBC1.

-At Lullingstone we have various displays documenting the history of the Silk Farm.
+At Lullingstone we have displays documenting the history of the Silk Farm, including various memorabilia.